MlsDmitry/LocalInitializer/README.md

 $player->namedtag->getString('lang')
 ```

-If you may use this plugin without [LangAPI](https://github.com/MlsDmitry/LangAPI).
+You may use this plugin without LangAPI. <br>
+But more efficient to use LangAPI together. <br>
-What is LangAPI?
+What is [LangAPI](https://github.com/MlsDmitry/LangAPI)?
 It's virion library that helps you to create multilanguage plugins easier.